Characteristic polyhedra of singularities without completion -- Part II: On the General Case and More Examples

-First of all, $ V ( \hy ) $ is permissible.
-If there is a larger center containing $ V ( \hy ) $, then we get a contradiction to the minimality of the generators of the directrix.
-If there is another component of the same dimension and transversal to $ V ( \hy ) $, then we get again a contradiction to the property that the system $ ( \hy ) $ yields the directrix.
-If there is another component of the same dimension and tangent to $ V ( \hy ) $ and denote the corresponding ideal $ I' $.
-Then we get that the associated polyhedron can not be empty and thus $ g \notin I'^n $ , i.e.~$ V ( I') $ is not a permissible center.
+\begin{proof}[Proof (outline)] First of all, $ \hD $ is permissible.
+If there is a larger center containing $ \hD $, then we get a contradiction to the minimality of the number of generators of the directrix.
+If there is a permissible center that is transversal to $ \hD $, then we get again a contradiction to the property that the system $ ( \hy ) $ yields the directrix.
+Suppose there is a permissible center that is tangent to $ \hD $ and denote the corresponding ideal $ I' $.
+Then we get that the associated polyhedron cannot be empty and thus $ g \notin I'^n $, i.e., $ \Spec ( R / I') $ is not a permissible center. \end{proof}